May 29, 2017 - Charlie Otto kindly submitted this blog to Adventure Cycling.

 What if there was an interactive, digital map of every bicycle route that has ever been established?
+What if you could download the data and start riding using your phone or mobile device?
 That is the goal of OpenCycleMap, an OpenStreetMap rendering layer for cyclists.
 OpenCycleMap is a volunteer-run, wiki-based mapping project to map all of the designated bike routes in the world.

-OpenCycleMap displays the major public bicycle route networks like the U.S. Bicycle Route System and EuroVelo (some Adventure Cycling routes are shown, but because it is a private network their maps are the primary resource for following the routes).
+OpenCycleMap displays the major public bicycle route networks like the U.S. Bicycle Route System and EuroVelo Routes.
 OpenCycleMap also partners with cities and states to display regional and local routes.
 This is why OpenCycleMap is currently the premier site for bicycle routes worldwide.

-OpenCycleMap helps cyclists keep up with new routes, those being developed, and is currently the only way to view all 11,000 miles of currently designated U.S. Bicycle Routes on one map.
+OpenCycleMap helps cyclists keep up with new routes, those being developed, and is currently the only way to view over 11,000 miles of currently designated U.S. Bicycle Routes on one map.

 With so many new bike routes being developed all the time, it is becoming difficult for traditional paper maps to stay current.
 And though traditional paper map users might think diving into the digital mapping world is daunting, the advantages are many and it is well worth the plunge.